 Shall be responsible for the records and correspondence of the Commission.

-hall distribute minutes and related information within twenty (20) days of each regular meeting.
+Shall distribute minutes and related information within twenty (20) days of each regular meeting.

 Shall assist the President or his/her designee in preparing and distributing agendas for the Commission meetings and meetings of the Executive Committee.